Wallace Building Under Construction

 Finding E-Books and Print Books

 Know your textbook name, author, or ISBN?
-Your syllabus or other course material should have this.
-Want to see if the library has your textbook?
-Search our book catalog!
-It might be on Reserve meaning you can use it in the library for a few hours or it might be a circulating copy which means you can check it out for longer.
-The video below shows you how to search for books.
+Your syllabus or other course material should have this information.
+A textbook might be on Reserve meaning you can use it in the library for a few hours or it might be a circulating copy which means you can check it out for longer.

 Expectations About the Library and Textbook Availability